-Mozart is the name of a malicious software that allows attackers (cyber criminals) to execute various commands on infected computer through the DNS protocol.
-This communication method helps cyber criminals to avoid detection by security software.
-Mozart is categorized as malware loader, which means it could be used to execute commands that would cause download and installation of various malicious software.
-If there is a reason to believe that a computer is infected with Mozart, then this malware should be removed as soon as possible.
+Mozart is malicious software that allows attackers (cyber criminals) to execute various commands on an infected computer through the DNS protocol.
+This communication method helps cyber criminals to avoid detection via security software.
+Mozart is categorized as a malware loader and executes commands that cause download and installation of malicious software.
+If you believe that your computer is infected with Mozart, remove this malware immediately.

-Cyber criminals behind Mozart may use it to infect a computer with malicious software like ransomware, remote access trojan, cryptocurrency miner, or other malware.
-Ransomware is a type of software that encrypts files that are stored on victim's computer.
-In most cases developers of a certain ransomware are the only ones who have tools that can decrypt victim's files.
-Basically, victims cannot decrypt their files without tools that can be purchased only from cyber criminals who designed ransomware.
-Remote access trojans (RATs) are programs that cyber criminals use to remotely control infected machines and perform various actions that would help them to generate revenue.
-As a rule, they use RATs with a purpose to steal personal, sensitive information like credentials (logins, passwords) of various accounts, credit card details (and other banking information) so they could misuse it to make fraudulent transactions, purchases and/or generate revenue in other ways.
-It is common that they use RATs to install various malicious software, monitor computing activities and perform other actions as well.
-Cryptocurrency miners are programs that mine cryptocurrency by using computer hardware (like GPU and CPU) to solve mathematical problems.
-Simply said, cyber criminals attempt to use other computers to generate revenue.
-Users of those computers receive higher electricity bills, experience decrease in computer's performance, system crashes, and other issues.
-Installed miner could cause hardware overheat, loss of unsaved data, and other problems as well.
-It is possible that cyber criminals may use Mozart to infect systems with other malware as well.
+Cyber criminals behind Mozart can use it to infect computers with malicious software including ransomware, remote access trojans, cryptocurrency miners and other malware.
+Ransomware encrypts files stored on the victim's computer.
+In most cases, only the developers of the ransomware have tools to decrypt files.
+I.e., victims cannot decrypt their files without specific tools that can be purchased only from the criminals who designed the ransomware.
+Remote access trojans (RATs) are programs used by cyber criminals to remotely control infected machines and perform various actions to generate revenue.
+Generally, they use RATs to steal personal, sensitive information such as credentials (logins, passwords) of various accounts, credit card details (and other banking information) - they misuse the information to make fraudulent transactions and purchases or to generate revenue in other ways.
+PUAs often use RATs to install malicious software, monitor computing activities and perform other actions.
+Cryptocurrency miners are programs that mine cryptocurrency using computer hardware (GPU and CPU) to solve mathematical problems.
+In summary, cyber criminals attempt to use other computers to generate revenue.
+Users of those computers receive higher electricity bills, experience reduced computer performance, system crashes, and other issues.
+Installed miners can cause hardware overheating, loss of unsaved data, and other problems.
+It is possible that cyber criminals will use Mozart to infect systems with other malware as well.